Elo rating in Stronghold is one of the key indicators of any clan’s success.

 Clans earn Elo rating points after each battle in Skirmishes and Advances.
 Elo is calculated separately for each division.
 To get onto the rating by Elo in the division, clans must have fought at least 50 battles in the last 28 days.

-To see your clan’s Stronghold Elo rating right in the game client, go to the STRONGHOLD tab.
-Under the Clan Battles button, flags with your clan’s Elo rating in each division are displayed.
+To view your clan’s Stronghold Elo rating, go to the CLAN tab and click Stronghold on the Clan Dashboard.
+The flags with your clan’s Elo rating in each division are displayed under the Clan Battles button.

 If your clan has fought enough battles to get onto the division rating list, the corresponding flag glows yellow.
 Click the flag to view the rating by Elo in the selected division.